snap-blocks/snapblocks/README.md

 This time we use `code.b` to target `code` blocks with the class `b`.

 ### Translations

+Note: currently translations are partially broken, but I hope to get them fixed in v1.1.0.

 If you want to use languages other than English, you'll need to include a second JS file that contains translations.
 The releases page includes two options; you can pick one: